How To Tie Down A Kayak On A J Rack: Step By Step

 Step 4) Prepare Your Kayak At The Side Of The Car

 Most kayakers will agree that lifting your boat from the side of your car is the preferred loading approach.
-There will be instances where this may not be an option - like when you're stuck in a crowded parking lot.
+There will be instances where there may be other options - like when you're stuck in a crowded parking lot.
 In this case, you may have no choice but to get some assistance with rear loading - especially if you have a heavier, longer boat.

-For now though, we'll discuss side loading.
-Bring your boat to the side of your car and place it right beneath your J racks.
+For now, though, we'll discuss side-loading.
+Bring your boat to your car's side and place it beneath your J racks.

-Before loading it, ensure you've emptied the cock pit of anything that could fly away during transport.
-Once your boat is loaded on the racks, you won't be able to reach in and move things around as easily.
+Before loading it, ensure you've emptied the cockpit of anything that could fly away during transport.
+Once your boat is loaded on the racks, you will need more time to reach in and move things around.

 Step 5) Load The Kayak On The J Rack

-Now comes the moment you've been waiting for - actually load the kayak on the J rack.
-This is something you should carefully think about before attempting: are you capable of lifting the kayak yourself?
-Plenty of kayakers are strong enough to do so - even with larger, heavier, more cumbersome boats.
+Now comes the moment you've been waiting - load the kayak on the J rack.
+Before attempting, consider this carefully: can you lift the kayak yourself?
+Many kayakers are strong enough to do so - even with larger, heavier, cumbersome boats.
 But if you are not - don't attempt to lift the kayak yourself.
 There is no shame in asking for help.

 Trust us - trying to be a hero and lift too much on your own is a surefire way to end up hurting yourself, dropping and damaging your kayak, or damaging your car.
-None of these are worth it - put your ego aside and ask for help if you need it!
+None of these are worth it - put your ego aside and ask for help if needed!

-With that said, go ahead and lift your kayak up onto the J rack system.
+With that said, go ahead and lift your kayak onto the J rack system.

-Once your kayak is loaded onto the J rack, you can go ahead and adjust it to the proper position.
-There are a few things to note here before you get to tying anything down: first and foremost, ensure the weight is distributed evenly on both J racks.
-You don't want the front J rack taking on more weight than the back J rack.
+Once your kayak is loaded onto the J rack, you can adjust it to the proper position.
+Before you tie anything down, there are a few things to note: first and foremost, ensure the weight is distributed evenly on both J racks.
+You don’t want the front J rack to take on the weight of the back J rack.
 The center of your boat should be in the center of the roof rack system.

-You should also take note of whether or not your kayak is "in the pocket".
-What this means is that your boat should be sitting snug inside the J roof rack. you can confirm this is the case by wriggling the boat around - if there is excessive movement, it means you need to adjust further.
+You should also take note of whether or not your kayak is "in the pocket."
+Your boat should be sitting snugly inside the J roof rack.
+You can confirm this by wriggling the boat around - if there is excessive movement, you need to adjust further.
 Most of the time, wriggling the boat will help it fall into place.
 You'll be able to tell if something is not quite right.

 Step 7) Tie Down The Kayak On The J Rack

 Ready for the fun part?
-Actually tying down the kayak on the J racks.
-If you followed our advice and looped your straps through in step 2 and got them down out of the way, actually tying down your kayak is the easiest part of this process.
+Tying down the kayak on the J racks.
+If you followed our advice, looped your straps through in step 2, and got them down out of the way, tying down your kayak is the easiest part of this process.

-You'll simply pick up your cam straps, bring them around and behind the boat, and throw them over to the front.
+You'll pick up your cam straps, bring them around and behind the boat, and throw them over to the front.
 Before actually tying down anything, pull the strap tight so that it loops around the top of your J rack frame.
 You don't want it loosening up during transit.
-From there, you can take the tag end without the cam buckle and pull it.
+From there, you can pull the tag end without the cam buckle.
 This will bring the cam buckle up on the kayak - you want it to rest about halfway up your boat.

-Then, take the tag end and stick it through the hole on the bottom of your J rack (right above the crossbars).
+Then, stick the tag end through the hole on the bottom of your J rack (right above the crossbars).
 Pull this tag end through and under your crossbars.
-Pulling the strap underneath the crossbar before pulling it back up to the cam buckle is a really, really important step.
+Pulling the strap underneath the crossbar before returning it to the cam buckle is essential.
 This adds a level of strength to your tie-down.
-You have the strength of not just the J rack - but the crossbars and roof rack itself.
+You have the strength of the J rack, the crossbars, and the roof rack itself.
 This failsafe adds a level of security and peace of mind.

 Then, after you've looped your strap around the crossbar, bring it back up through that same slot in your J rack and attach it to your buckle.
 Be sure the buckle is up high and about halfway on your kayak.
 This will help ensure that the buckle doesn't hit your car or window and cause damage.
-We recommend using straps with rubber buckles rather than metal buckles for this exact reason.
+Therefore, we recommend using straps with rubber buckles rather than metal buckles.
 This will also protect your kayak.